oVirt/infra-docs/docs/CI/Using_STDCI_with_GitHub.markdown

 Trigger phrase      | What it does
 --------------------|--------------------------------------------------------
-ci test please      | Run the '*check-patch*' stage ci build please     | Run the '*build-artifacts*' stage ci add to whitelist | Add the PR submitter to the *contributors white list*
+ci test please      | Run the '*check-patch*' stage ci check please     | Run the '*check-patch*' stage ci build please     | Run the '*build-artifacts*' stage ci add to whitelist | Add the PR submitter to the *contributors white list*

+**Note:** The 'please' keyword can actually be omitted or placed betwen 'ci' and the second keyword.

 The contributors white list
 ---------------------------